arukanoido/promod/settings-tutorial.md

 # Squad ProMod Settings Module Tutorial

-The settings component comes in 2 parts: the Config Parser, and the Mod Settings UI kit.
+The settings module comes in 2 parts: the Config Parser, and the Mod Settings UI kit.
 The Mod Settings UI kit includes a component called BP_MainMenuModSettings which is added to the HUD and adds the MODS settings menu in the game's Main Menu.

 1) Add BP_MainMenuModSettings component to your HUD class override.